tuned-org-uk/arrowspace-rs/paper.md

 ## Results

 `ArrowSpace` has substantial potential for raw improvements plus all the advantages provided to downstream more complex operations like matching, comparison and search due to the $\lambda$ spectrum.
 Capabilities are demonstrated in the other tests present in the code.
 Please check the `proteins_lookup` example that demonstrates the functionality in a small dataset.
 The time complexity for a range-based lookup is the same as a sorted set $O(log(N)+M)$.
 As demonstrated in the `proteins_lookup` example, starting from a collection of $\lambda$s with a standard deviation of $0.06$, it is possible to sort out the single nearest neighbour with a range query on an query interval of $\lambda \pm 10^{-7}$.

-Present libraries provide the building blocks (graph Laplacians, Rayleigh quotient evaluators, HKS/heat-kernel descriptors) but not the exact, reusable container/API that mirrors this paper's `ArrowSpace` concept.
-The arrow space packages a general-purpose programming/data-structure pattern that keeps vector signals and their operator-derived scale/distribution together and available for algorithmic scheduling and result novel as a unified abstraction.

-This basic reference implementation can be improved in multiple dimensions to reach state-of-the-art capabilities for well-targeted applications like pattern matching for embeddings.
-Generally, any kind of embedding sensitive to spectral characteristics; every application designed for given target embeddings can be fine-tuned appropriately in different dimensions and potentially improve performances in these areas:

 ## Conclusion